ProfRandom/WCB-Canon/Canon Files/Meta 1 — Principles.md

-**Mirandion (ℳ)**
-The smallest symbolically significant mass unit in WCB — equal to the mass of Uranus’s moon Miranda.
-It is both a numerothesiastic threshold (0.00001 ⨁) and a mirandothesiastic sigil of **the smallest quantity that still transforms meaning**.
-The name resonates with _mirari_ — “to marvel” — anchoring the Mirandion at the boundary of the measurable and the meaningful.## Abstract
 **Major Topics:**
 - Defines the **Anthropic Norm**: the universe and its functioning as presently perceived, absent extreme or rare conditions.
 - Closely tied to the **Mediocritic Principle of State**: